BritneyOlsen/BritneyOlsen/README.md

 - 👋 Hi, I’m @BritneyOlsen
 - 👀 I’m interested in ...
 Graphic Design
 - 🌱 I’m currently learning ...
-Interactive Media Developmen
+Interactive Media Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...